hashimkey/Test/README.md

 ...
 ###local computer----staging---remote###(https://github.com/hashim2/FristRepository.git)

 ###...
 ###when adding your repository online with changes

 $ git add
 $ git commit -m "we have changed something"
 $ git push

+### working together from perspective of some who does not have main repo
+for repo you want to work with